-This manual was originally prepared by PATH in Kenya.
+This manual was originally prepared by PATH in Kenya with funding support from the United Nations Children's Fund (UNICEF) and technical review and oversight from the Kenya Ministry of Public Health and Sanitation.
 The Infant & Young Child Nutrition (IYCN) Project updated this manual to reflect the 2010 World Health Organization (WHO) Guidelines on HIV and Infant Feeding.